 The site is surrounded by Waterboard Park along the south and east property lines, public Right-of-Way abuts the property along the west and east side of the property, and the site abuts unimproved right-of-way adjacent the northern portion of the property.
-The proposed alterations will have no effect on the surrounding district.
+As demonstrated within this report, the proposed alterations will have no effect on the surrounding district.

-The applicant shall coordinate with the City to send out a public notice in the local newspaper for any parties interested in removing and rehabilitating the Camp Adair buildings.
+In order to mitigate the removal of the Camp Adair buildings, the applicant shall coordinate with the City to send out a public notice in the local newspaper for any parties interested in removing and rehabilitating the Camp Adair buildings.
+Further, the 2009 Master Plan approval identified the following conditions that will remain unaltered and in effect, notwithstanding this approval: